 Because unlike MFA programs we do not hire famous writers to teach our workshops.
 We hire the editors who make them famous.

 The Writers’ Institute enables talented writers to meet and work with New York’s most visible and prestigious editors for the duration of an entire academic year.

-In 2010 Judy Chicurel’s story was published in GRANTA.
+Also to Judy Chicurel who published her story in GRANTA.
 John Freeman, the editor, read her piece in his workshop and loved it.
 Now Judy has a two-book contract with Penguin Books.
 As she writes: "None of this would have happened without the Writers' Institute."